 Sidney Willems, 74, of Allen, passed away on Tuesday, June 18, 2019 in Allen.

-To send flowers in memory of Sidney Willems, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Sidney Willems, please visit our Heartfelt Sympathies Store.

 Family and friends will gather to celebrate her life at a graveside service at 2:00 PM Sunday, June 23, 2019 in the Andrews West Cemetery in Andrews, Texas.
 The family will receive friends from 5 – 7 PM on Saturday at McNett Funeral Home.
 Please visit www.mcnettfuneralhome.com for obituary information, visitation and service details, and family pictures or videos.